tatumamckinnis/Nbody/README.md

 You'll see four TODO comments in the loop of the `main` method.
 Completing these will make your simulation run correctly and provide an animation of the simulation.
 The four TODOs are:

 1. Create an `xForces` array and `yForces` array.
 Each should have the same size as the number of bodies in the simulation.
+Both array should have type `double[]`, these are arrays of double values.
 2. Calculate the net x and y forces for each body, storing these in the `xForces` and `yForces` arrays respectively.
-You can use the `CelestialBody` methods you wrote previously to do this.
+You can use the `CelestialBody` methods you wrote in previous steps above to do this.
 3. Call `update` on each body, using `dt` and the corresponding elements of these arrays as parameters.
+Notice the parameters in `update`, in particular the same value of `deltaT`, the first parameter, is passed to each `PlanetaryBody` object's `update` method.
-4. Call `draw` on each body.
+4. Call `draw` on each body, again you'll need a loop and a call to the `draw` method (already implemented).

 </details>